kurtcoke/goexifgps/README.md

 goexifgps
 =========

 Just a small library to get GPS values extracted from jpeg's using rwcarlsen's goexif library into a form readable by google maps and similiar mapping tools e.g arcGIS.

+cmd.go is a commandline tool.
+You can use a bash script to scan large amounts of photo's with the command line tool and just write stdout to a text file.

 goexif:
 -------